Chart Color Schemes

 Woodroffe is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Woodroffe's population is 3,427 as of Aug 2025.
-This reflects an increase of 252 people since the 2021 Census, which reported a population of 3,175 people.
-The change is inferred from the estimated resident population of 3,427 from the ABS as of June 2024 and address validation since the Census date.
-This level of population equates to a density ratio of 2,141 persons per square kilometer.
-Woodroffe's growth rate of 7.9% since census positions it within 0.7 percentage points of the national average (8.6%).
-Population growth was primarily driven by natural growth contributing approximately 74.4%.
+Woodroffe's population was 3,427 as of November 2025.
+This figure represents an increase of 252 people since the 2021 Census, which reported a population of 3,175.
+The change is inferred from ABS estimates and address validation between June 2024 and the Census date.
+This results in a density ratio of 2,141 persons per square kilometer, higher than the national average assessed by AreaSearch.
+Woodroffe's growth rate of 7.9% since the census is within 1.0 percentage points of the national average (8.9%).
+Natural growth contributed approximately 74.4% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, growth rates by age cohort are applied based on ABS Greater Capital Region projections released in 2023 using data from 2022.
-Projecting forward, an above median population growth is expected, with the area projected to expand by 551 persons to 2041, a total increase of 16.1% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and post-2032 growth estimates, AreaSearch applies age cohort-based growth rates provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Future population projections indicate above median growth for national statistical areas.
+By 2041, Woodroffe's population is expected to increase by 551 persons, reflecting a total increase of 16.1% over the 17 years.

 Frequently Asked Questions - Population